7 Facts About CO2 And Why It Comes Out Of The Exhaust.

 Cargo plane | 421 – 1712 | 427 – 1736 | 502 – 2043 | 508 – 2067 |

-One can see that even with the normalization to tonne-kilometers, there are still very large fluctuations, which have different reasons depending on the means of transport.
+One can see that even with the normalization of tonne-kilometers, there are still very large fluctuations, which have different reasons depending on the means of transport.

 One thing is always the case: The more cargo a means of transport can load up, the lower the relative CO2 emissions are.